-- No child's physical, mental or sensory impairment will have an adverse effect on their ability to take part in day to day activities. - No child with a named condition that affects personal development will be discriminated against - No child who is delayed in achieving continence will be refused admission - No child will be sent home or have to wait for their parents/carer due to incontinence - Adjustments will be made for any child who has delayed incontinence - Some children with medical conditions may be disabled or may have special educational needs.
+- No child's physical, mental or sensory impairment will have an adverse effect on their ability to take part in day to day activities. - No child with a named condition that affects personal development will be discriminated against - No child who is delayed in achieving continence will be refused admission - No child will be sent home or have to wait for their parents/carer due to incontinence - Adjustments will be made for any child who has delayed incontinence - 9- Policy for Supporting children with Medical Needs and Administering Medicines in School

+• Some children with medical conditions may be disabled or may have special educational needs.
 For children with SEN, this guidance should be read in conjunction with the SEN code of practice.